Density-Softmax: Efficient Test-time Model for Uncertainty Estimation and Robustness under Distribution Shifts: Additional experiments

 More importantly, we find that Density-Softmax is calibrated better than other methods on \acrshort{OOD} data in Figure~\ref{fig:apd:real_out_ece_all} and Figure~\ref{fig:apd:real_ood_ece_all}.
-In particular, Figure~\ref{fig:apd:real_out_ece_all} shows our model and Deep Ensembles achieves the lowest \acrshort{ECE} and less over-confident than others in a particular CIFAR-10-C test set. \textit{Similarly, in real-world distributional shifts CIFAR-10.1 (v6), our model even achieves the lowest \acrshort{ECE} with $0.01$, outperforms the \acrshort{SOTA} Deep Ensembles.
-These results once again confirm the hypothesis that our model is one of the best reliable models and especially robust under distributional shifts.}
+In particular, Figure~\ref{fig:apd:real_out_ece_all} shows our model and Deep Ensembles achieves the lowest \acrshort{ECE} and less over-confident than others in a particular CIFAR-10-C test set.
+Similarly, in real-world distributional shifts CIFAR-10.1 (v6), our model even achieves the lowest \acrshort{ECE} with $0.01$, outperforms the \acrshort{SOTA} Deep Ensembles.
+These results once again confirm the hypothesis that our model is one of the best reliable models and especially robust under distributional shifts.

-\textbf{Miss-classified Expected Calibration Error.} To evaluate the calibration quality in more detail, we continue to make a comparison in terms of Miss-classified Expected Calibration Error~\citep{chen2022mECE} as follows

-where $N_{m}$ is number of miss-classified samples.
-This measurement is a specific case of \acrshort{ECE} in Equation~\ref{eq:ece} in the main paper.
-It is different by covering only the miss-classified samples which are predicted from the forecast $h: \mathcal{X} \rightarrow \Delta_y$.
-In this case, the lower m\acrshort{ECE}, the more honest of showing uncertainty if the model actually makes wrong predictions.
-Figure~\ref{fig:apd:mece} illustrates the box plots of m\acrshort{ECE} across shift intensities. \textit{It confirms Density-Softmax achieves the best performance with the lowest m\acrshort{ECE}, showing the ability to say "I don't know" before it makes the wrong predictions}.
+\textbf{Miss-classified Expected Calibration Error.} To evaluate the calibration quality in more detail, we continue to make a comparison in terms of Miss-classified \acrshort{ECE}~\citep{chen2022mECE}.
+This measurement is a specific case of \acrshort{ECE} in Eq.~\ref{eq:ece}.
+It is different by covering only the miss-classified samples.
+In this case, the lower m\acrshort{ECE}, the more honest of show uncertainty if the model makes wrong predictions.
+Fig.~\ref{fig:apd:mece} illustrates the box plots of m\acrshort{ECE} across shift intensities.
+It confirms that Density-Softmax achieves the best performance with the lowest m\acrshort{ECE}, showing the ability to say "I don't know" before it makes the wrong predictions.